ministryofjustice/github-collaborators/README.md

 > This has already been done for all repository collaborators which existed as at 2020-11-24

-If you have manually added an external collaborator to a repository which is already defined in this repository, you should edit the terraform file as usual, but you will also need to import the existing collaborator into the terraform state like this:
+If you have manually added an outside collaborator to a repository which is already defined in this repository, you should edit the terraform file as usual, but you will also need to import the existing collaborator into the terraform state like this:

 ```
 terraform import module.<repository name>.github_repository_collaborator.collaborator[\"github username\"]> <repository name>:<github username>